AElfProject/AElf/README.md

 For now the solution includes the unit tests, you can run them and study them to get an idea as to how different parts of the current system work and how they’re used.

+You will find some more in-depth technical documentation [here](/docs/README.md).

 ## How to Contribute